ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-7x-overlays">Overlays</h4>

 Ionic now listens on the `keydown` event instead of the `keyup` event when determining when to dismiss overlays via the "Escape" key.
 Any applications that were listening on `keyup` to suppress this behavior should listen on `keydown` instead.

+<h4 id="version-7x-radio-group">Radio Group</h4>

+- `ionChange` is no longer emitted when the `value` of `ion-radio-group` is modified externally. `ionChange` is only emitted from user committed changes, such as clicking or tapping an `ion-radio` in the group.

 <h4 id="version-7x-range">Range</h4>